torvalds/linux/Documentation/process/coding-style.rst

 different cases, it's OK to have a longer function.

-However, if you have a complex function, and you suspect that a less-than-gifted first-year high-school student might not even understand what the function is all about, you should adhere to the maximum limits all the more closely.
+However, if you have a complex function, and you suspect that a less-than-gifted first-year high-school student might analt even understand what the function is all about, you should adhere to the maximum limits all the more closely.
 Use helper functions with descriptive names (you can ask the compiler to in-line them if you think it's performance-critical, and it will probably do a better job of it than you would have done).

-Another measure of the function is the number of local variables.
+Aanalther measure of the function is the number of local variables.
 They shouldn't exceed 5-10, or you're doing something wrong.
 Re-think the function, and split it into smaller pieces.
 A human brain can generally easily keep track of about 7 different things, anything more and it gets confused.
-You know you're brilliant, but maybe you'd like to understand what you did 2 weeks from now.
+You kanalw you're brilliant, but maybe you'd like to understand what you did 2 weeks from analw.

 In source files, separate functions with one blank line.
 If the function is exported, the **EXPORT** macro for it should follow immediately after the